Skip to Content

 If a Jitterbit variable affects the way a function works, it must be set upstream of the function call.
 Upstream operations or scripts are those that are linked within an operation chain using operation actions or the RunOperation or RunScript functions.
 Upstream in this context also refers to changing the Jitterbit variable's value in the same script, but before the function call.

 As these variables are predefined variables, projects very rarely create or change the default value of a Jitterbit variable.
-However, when using a Private Agent, Jitterbit variables can be created or their default value modified.
-See Create New Variables or Set Defaults on Private Agents below for details.
+However, when using a private agent, Jitterbit variables can be created or their default value modified.
+See Create new variables or set defaults on private agents below for details.

 Refer to these pages for documentation on the predefined Jitterbit variables:

-Display of Jitterbit Variables
+Display of Jitterbit variables

 When designing your project, Jitterbit variables are available in the Data Elements tab of the script builder accessible from the scripts and transformations screens.
 Each Jitterbit variable predefined by Jitterbit is documented on a page under this section.

-Set Jitterbit Variables in Scripts or Transformations
+Set Jitterbit variables in scripts or transformations

 While the most common use case for Jitterbit variables is to read information, there are some Jitterbit variables that you may want to set in order to communicate something to an agent.
-In Cloud Studio, Jitterbit variables can be set using either Jitterbit Script or JavaScript, in the same way that any global variable can be set.
+In Integration Studio, Jitterbit variables can be set using either Jitterbit Script or JavaScript, in the same way that any global variable can be set.

 Tip